Best Planetary, Lunar & Solar Cameras (2023 Data Comparison)

 These calculations should be taken as just a rough guide, as other things like the seeing conditions in your area are also a factor.

 Other key characteristics to look for in a planetary camera are a high frame rate and fast USB 3.0 data transfer.
 Color vs monochrome is a choice: color is easiest, but monochrome has higher potential.
+With monochrome cameras, you need to use filters to take multiple captures to compose a color image.

 What telescopes are used for planetary imaging?

-For more insight, see the:
+For more insight, see this article: Best Telescopes For Planetary Imaging

 What telescope mounts are used for planetary imaging?

-Our results show that planetary imaging is most commonly done with telescope mounts from Celestron (25%) and Sky-Watcher (29%) again.
+Our results show that planetary imaging is most commonly done with telescope mounts from Celestron and Sky-Watcher.
+The most successful model is the Sky-Watcher EQ6-R Pro.

 For more on this, see our article on the Best Astrophotography Mounts.